 Are target dates given for each output?

-If the data are to be used across multiple projects, are outputs/delivery milestones and target dates given for each?
+Is the data to be used across multiple projects, are outputs/delivery milestones and target dates given for each?

-If a renewal/extension for a project that has had data previously, does it describe any outputs already produced?
+If this is a renewal/extension for a project that has had data previously, does it describe any outputs already produced?